Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Bedokkan

 This tribe of humanoids, distinguished by their lizard-like features, excels in the arts of survival and hunting.
 They lead a life of simplicity, dwelling within the swamps and other humid regions they call home.
 Renowned as formidable warriors, they possess an exceptional aptitude for enduring the harshest conditions.
 It is exceedingly rare to encounter them in proximity to, or in collaboration with, other cultures, whose advanced ways and intricate traditions they find excessively elaborate.
 They mostly refuse any contact with others, even feral beings, preferring instead the purity of a more unadorned existence.
+They are regarded as predatory ferals who avoid direct conflicts but stand resolutely against any threats, fiercely defending their territory.

 Totem: Brera, the Reclusive Tyrant.
 Skills: Survival, Hunting, Brawl, Endurance, Detection, Craftsmanship, Rural Life, Athletics.